Venous and arterial blood. What vessels does darker blood move through and how does the circulatory system work?

 Why does venous clot faster?

-It is thicker and contains a large number of platelets.
+It is thicker and contains large number platelets.
 The low speed of blood flow allows the formation of a fibrin mesh at the site of vessel damage, to which platelets “cling.”

 How to stop venous bleeding?